18F/handbook/_pages/software-and-tools/google-drive.md

 - Limit your form to 5-10 fields or 2-3 sections when possible to keep user burden low.
 - Reassure users your form is work-related by [using the organization's color scheme and logo](https://docs.google.com/forms/d/1xjiJCyJNFzWTieg8yUamntPeznADyfn8ZgIwHnM8PBg/viewform?edit_requested=true).
 - You can [limit your form to users with a .gov or .mil email address](https://docs.google.com/forms/d/e/1FAIpQLSePimoF0RkiCP62BSIL_yj0yMXEUePNJ9AabPJqq1Xzbp_GVg/viewform); see how in [these text validation instructions](https://support.google.com/docs/answer/3378864?hl=en).
 - There's a lot you can do with [Google Form's native capabilities](https://support.google.com/a/users/answer/9302965?hl=en) so try to avoid adding backend logic.
-If you need more, then [request permission here](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSdOCtxCaSKJC87CedZW1FKGspMvnRzyOauMvKIOfrSV7PBdag/viewform) to use [Google scripts](https://developers.google.com/apps-script/).
+If you need more, then use [Google Apps Script](#google-apps-script).
 - Create a form response spreadsheet before publishing your form, to ensure your data is in the format you need.
 - If you want users to select one response to your form question, format your question as a drop down rather than multiple choice, and your data will already be categorized for you in the response spreadsheet.
 - Avoid asking users for data you can otherwise match or derive from an existing field(s).